 Reducing your carbon footprint at home will not be a success if you lack commitment and discipline.
 Remember that simple actions and the right attitude can make a big difference.

 This challenging endeavour can significantly help our environment and mitigate the adverse impact of climate change.
-It’s not only an individual’s call but a collaborative effort from people, industries and the government.
+It’s an individual’s call and a collaborative effort from people, industries and the government.